scout-ch/tractor-k8s-shared-pbs-matrix/Readme.md

 # PBS-Matrix

-This repo contains the deployment config for Element Server Suite Community, which is an implemnetation of a Chat Service based on Matrix Protocol.
+This repo contains the deployment config for Element Server Suite Community, which is an implementation of a Chat Service based on Matrix Protocol.

+## Deployment

+Deployment is done automatically via FluxCD.
+See https://github.com/scout-ch/tractor-k8s-shared

+On first install, some secrets need to be created manually (or externally) into the existing namespace.
+You can use the secrets.yml file as a template for this.

 ## Update/Install

+> [!IMPORTANT]
+> This was used for initial installation, now we use FluxCD for automated updates and deployment.

 ```bash
 kubectl apply -f secrets.yml